Basavaraj7022/LIC/Current_mirror.md

 - In **BJT-based mirrors**, the collector current depends exponentially on the base-emitter voltage (V_BE).
 - In **MOSFET-based mirrors**, operation is based on the square-law behavior of MOSFETs in saturation.

+- ##  Key Features of Current Mirrors

+-  **Current Replication**: Accurately copies a reference current to another part of the circuit.
+-  **Voltage Independence**: Output current remains relatively unaffected by output voltage changes.
+-  **Temperature Stability**: With proper design, current mirrors can exhibit good thermal stability.
+-  **Scalability**: Output current can be a scaled version of the reference current (I_out = n × I_ref).
+-  **Low Component Count**: Typically implemented with just two or more matched transistors.

 ---
 ##Circuit diagram
 ![image](https://github.com/user-attachments/assets/3b155032-8727-493e-85e9-6f6c45c028f8)